VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

            vctl start --tag master_driver

    c.
-Verify listener agent in downstream VOLTTRON instance can receive the messages.
+Verify that the listener agent in the downstream VOLTTRON instance can receive messages.
       The downstream volttron instance's volttron.log should display device data scrapped by the master driver agent in the upstream volttron instance.

-6. Open ports and https service if needed
-   On Redhat based systems ports used by RabbitMQ (defaults to 5671, 15671 for SSL, 5672 and 15672 otherwise) might not be open by default.
+6. Open ports and https service if needed.
+On Redhat based systems, ports used by RabbitMQ (defaults to 5671, 15671 for SSL, 5672 and 15672 otherwise) might not be open by default.
 Please contact system administrator to get ports opened on the downstream server.